Samirasimha/ResumeMod/README.md

    ```

 2. **Output Files:**
-   - The generated Docx and PDF files will be saved in the `./output` directory.
+   - The generated Docx and PDF files will be saved in the directory specified in the env variables.
    - The filenames will be automatically generated based on the name field in the JSON file.

 ## JSON Structure